The F Word (British TV series): Series 1

 The first series is based around the "Get Women Back in the Kitchen" campaign where Ramsay visited several English households to help women who wanted to improve their culinary skills.
 The Times's restaurant critic Giles Coren and food writer Rachel Cooke acted as field correspondents who presented reports on unique food fads and healthy eating respectively.
 Two or three commis (picked from a thousand applicants) squared off in each episode to earn a position at one of Ramsay's restaurants.
 Ramsay raised turkeys in his garden, so that his children gained a better understanding of where their food came from.
 Chef and television presenter Hugh Fearnley-Whittingstall regularly offered tips on raising free range turkeys.
 The turkeys were named after other celebrity chefs, for example, Ainsley, Antony, Jamie, Delia, Gary and Nigella.
 The pudding (dessert) challenge regularly pitted Ramsay with a celebrity guest, with the winner having the honour of serving his or her pudding to the guests at the F-Word restaurant.

 Series 2

 The series theme emphasises the importance of Sunday lunch, with Ramsay teaching families how to prepare this meal on a regular basis.
 From the second series onward, the restaurant had 50 paying diners served by an amateur brigade.
 If guests found any of their food unsatisfactory, they could choose not to pay for that item.
-Janet Street-Porter became the series' regular field correspondent; Giles Coren only appeared in a one-off segment on the Pimp That Snack web site and phenomenon.
+Janet Street-Porter became the series' regular field correspondent; Giles Coren only appeared in a one-off segment on the Pimp That Snack website and phenomenon.
 The celebrity pudding challenge was changed to a general cooking challenge, while Ramsay raised pigs in his garden, which he named Trinny and Susannah.
 Hugh Fearnley-Whittingstall returned to offer advice on raising the pigs.
 Unlike Series 1, the second series of the show was usually transmitted after the 9pm watershed, meaning that Ramsay's infamous bad language was no longer bleeped out.